missinglink/ciao/README.md

 The Ciao request format is the same as that of the `node.js` native http client `http.request`.

-The `body` property is sent as the request body.
-If the body is an object then Ciao uses JSON.stringify to convert it to a string before sending it.

 All `request` blocks have access to an object named `config` which contains all the static configuration properties defined in the ciao config. (as discussed above)

 ### Request properties

 * `host` A domain name or IP address of the server to issue the request to.
-Defaults to 'localhost'.
+Defaults to 'www.example.com'.
 * `hostname` To support url.parse() hostname is preferred over host
 * `port` Port of remote server.
 Defaults to 80.
 * `method` A string specifying the HTTP request method.
 Defaults to 'GET'.
 * `path` Request path.
 Defaults to '/'.
 Should include query string if any.
 E.G. '/index.html?page=12'
 * `headers` An object containing request headers.
 * `auth` Basic authentication i.e. 'user:password' to compute an Authorization header.
+* `body` If body is an object then it will be stringified before sending.

 Full `http.request` reference: http://nodejs.org/api/http.html#http_http_request_options_callback